Version 0.26: This article may not be up to date for the latest stable release of Crawl.

 - Read the article on miasma.

-- If you have rot resistance (undead or Necromutation, Gargoyle, Vine Stalker, Demonspawn with Foul Stench, Statue Form, or Zin's Vitalisation; Dithmenos's Shadow Form also works, but is more suitable for escape than combat), then death drakes are nothing more than a smelly and unusually durable wyvern.
-If you don't have rot resistance, then make killing or avoiding death drakes a priority.
+- If you have miasma resistance (undead or Necromutation, Gargoyle, Demonspawn with Foul Stench, Statue Form, or Zin's Vitalisation; Dithmenos's Shadow Form also works, but is more suitable for escape than combat), then death drakes are nothing more than a smelly and unusually durable wyvern.
+If you don't have miasma resistance, then make killing or avoiding death drakes a priority.

 - In their "real" form, these monsters are quite rare, only appearing naturally in Tartarus and the Abyss.
 If you see one outside these areas, it is either a vault monster, a shapeshifter, or summoned.
-In the latter two cases, the best option is often to simply escape the area and wait for the drake to unsummon/shift, since it is not worth acquiring rotted HP for a threat that simply could have been avoided.
+In the latter two cases, the best option is often to simply escape the area and wait for the drake to unsummon/shift, since it is not risking the slowing and poison for a threat that can simply be avoided..
 Even "real" death drakes are often best avoided unless they are blocking an area you need to get to.
 However, since drakes are fast, avoiding them is not always trivial.

 - Despite their name and breath weapon, they are not undead or even considered unholy or evil.
-This means holy wrath weapons are not especially effective against them, but it also means they have no resistances other than poison and rotting.
+This means weapons of holy wrath are not especially effective against them, but it also means they have no resistances other than poison and miasma.

 - Unfortunately, killing them quickly may be easier said than done: they have good EV, non-trivial AC, and almost twice as much HP as most HD 9 monsters.
 If the drake came from a draconian stormcaller, it is usually better to run away, wait for the drakes to unsummon, and try to catch the caller in melee before he fills the area with allies.
 If it is a real death drake, use your best weapons and/or spells to dispatch them quickly.